1n4r1/1n4r1.github.io/_posts/2019-03-19-Hackthebox-Carrier-Writeup.md

 ![placeholder](https://inar1.github.io/public/images/2019-03-19/diagram_for_tac.png)

 We can guess like "SN" stands for "serial number".<br>
-If we try some petterns, we can find this credential for Lyghtspeed
+If we try some petterns of info from SNMP, we can find this credential for Lyghtspeed
 {% highlight shell %}
 admin:NET_45JDX23
 {% endhighlight %}